-Materials along the path will differ and be robust, either concrete or gravel with some areas being elevated timber (or composite) boardwalks.
+Materials along the path will differ and be robust, either concrete or gravel with the majority of the path being elevated timber (or composite) boardwalks.
 This will be the case behind the hill where a proposed boardwalk structure is cantilevered out from the existing bank (refer section).
 This new boardwalk will supplement the existing 'Woolooware Bay Mangrove Boardwalk' which will be upgraded in this proposal.
-The mangroves will be retained and protected during construction.
+The boardwalk has been located so as not to remove any mangroves and furthermore the mangroves will be protected during construction.

-A riparian buffer zone is to be established along the mangroves edge adjacent to the retail frontage.
-On the southern side of the path it is proposed that a planted bank be established which will help visual amenity along the loading dock.
-Both of these planted areas could form part of a recreated Swamp Oak floodplain forest (refer plant schedule).
-The planting would be low adjacent to the path and mangroves but step up in height and include trees (Casuarina glauca) along the retail/ loading dock edge (refer section).
+A continuos vegetated riparian buffer is to be established along the mangroves edge adjacent to the retail frontage.
+On the southern side of the elevated path/ boardwalk it is proposed that a planted bank be established which will help visual amenity along the loading dock.
+Both of these planted areas could form part of a recreated Swamp Oak floodplain Forest (refer plant schedule).
+The planting would vary in height and include larger trees (Casuarina glauca - amongst other species) along the retail/ loading dock edge (refer section).

 Suitable riparian buffer planting adjacent to the mangroves can be established using minimal excavation.
 Existing levels shown on section A demonstrates how proposed levels tie in with the existing bank and edge of the mangroves.
+A new sea wall may need to be constructed (pending further investigation) in this location.
+It is proposed that any sea wall works be in accordance with the NSW Department of Environment and Climate Change's guide: Environmentally Friendly Seawalls (2009).